 On the GyPSy Guide Driving Tour App we’ll give you 5 recommended “not to be missed” stops, plus many more suggestions, if you have allowed lots of time to explore.
 GyPSy will explain why each place is interesting and you decide whether you want to stop.

-If you prefer travelling independently, our app provides a guided tour experience, along with the freedom to choose what you enjoy; more time with the black sand between your toes, stopping for more waterfalls, or maybe time to enjoy that extra slice of banana bread.
+If you prefer travelling independently, at your own pace, our app provides the best Road to Hana tour experience, along with the freedom to choose what you enjoy; more time with the black sand between your toes, stopping for more waterfalls, or maybe time to enjoy that extra slice of banana bread.

 ROAD TO HANA TOUR